srcshelton/gentoo-ebuilds/README.md

 # Fixes for ebuilds using `/run`
 (... rather than `/var/run`)

-Included as `install-qa-check.d/95run-directory` is the repo `metadata` directory is an additional QA check which reports an error if files deployed to `/etc/init.d` or `/etc/conf.d` contain references to `/run`.
+Included as `install-qa-check.d/95run-directory` in the repo `metadata` directory is an additional QA check which reports an error if files deployed to `/etc/init.d` or `/etc/conf.d` contain references to `/run`.